luis-a-miranda/Target-Tracking-with-Pan-Tilt/README.md

 ## Results of optimal control approach (LQR)

 The target's centroid corresponds to the origin, therefore, 0x0 pixels.
 The following images show the coordinates (u1,v1) and (u2,v2) location for a 30 seconds experiment.
 Note that the coordinates should have the same distance offset to the 0 pixel value.
+On the horizontal case, uc is 0 while u1 corresponds to the left side of the target and u2 to the right side.
 The error obtained is around 1%.

 **Rectilinear Trajectory:**
 Horizontal Coordinates             |  Vertical Coordinates